 Each time you borrow from your line of credit, it's called a "draw".
 You draw funds by writing a check or using online banking.
 During the first 10 years that your line is open, you may draw on that line whenever you need to and you will make a monthly interest only payment on the portion of the line of credit you use.
-That interest is charged at an adjustable rate based on the Prime Rate In this instance, a lien is a binding agreement between a lender and a borrower that gives the lender a right to the property, which is being used to secure the loan.
 If a loan is in first lien or first position that means there are no other mortgages, loans or liens on the property or that the borrower will be paying off all existing mortgages or loans with this new loan that would move into the first position. plus or minus a margin.

 With a HELOC you can repay principal at any time during the draw period.
 You can continue to use available funds or repay principal for the funds you have already used, so you can re-borrow it again with another draw during the draw period.